 OLE Nepal has sought and received permissions from authors, publishers and organizations to add the materials that are found in E-Pustakalaya.
 Contributing partners include NESCHIL (Nepalese Society for Childrens’ Literature), Room to Read Nepal, the British Council, Madan Puraskaar Pustakalaya, Rato Bangla Kitab, World Education, Save the Children, Practical Action, Azim Premji Foundation, E-Learning for Kids, and Gorkhapatra Sansthan.
 The use of the materials in E-Pustakalaya is governed by Creative Commons 3.0 Attribution-Non Commercial-Share Alike copyright licenses.

 E-Pustakalaya is accessible on the Internet at www.pustakalaya.org.
 It can also be installed in low power servers and deployed in schools and community libraries that either do not have Internet connectivity or have low bandwidth connection.
 Such local instances of E-Pustakalaya will enable better user experience through fast access and quick downloads.
+To provide easy access to books in E-Pustakalaya, OLE Nepal has also launched a mobile application which can be freely downloaded from Google play store.
+The mobile app will give our users unique experience in terms of ease and convenience in reading books anywhere they prefer.

 A panel consisting of prominent Nepali writers advice in the development of E-Pustakalaya.
 Nepal Library Foundation, a Canada-based organization, has been supporting OLE Nepal with E-Pustakalaya development since 2009.